 Stay near wherever you need to be.
 Whatever your primary purpose for being in Houston — an event, a job, a loved one — try to stay as close as you can to it.
 That will help you avoid wasting valuable time in transit.

 Find a spot in the city, and explore it to its fullest.
-You can easily spend whole days or long weekends exploring everything within a particular area, and several Houston neighborhoods — like the Museum District, the Heights and Montrose — are quite walkable.
+You can easily spend whole days or long weekends exploring everything within a particular area, and several Houston neighborhoods — like the Museum District, the Heights, and Montrose — are quite walkable.

-Even places outside the city, such as Sugar Land, Katy or Spring, have great city centers with lots to see and do.
+Even places outside the city, such as Sugar Land, Katy, or Spring, have great city centers with lots to see and do.
 By not trying to do everything, you can enjoy the areas you do visit.

-Robyn Correll contributed to this article.
+Robyn Correll contributed to this report.